-If you have any questions about the Wireless LAN Association, please feel free to get in touch via our contact page.
-We’ve collected a few of the more common questions we receive about the WLA, so please take a look to see if we've already answered your question below:
+Before you do that, we've collected a few of the more common questions we receive about the WLA, so please take a look to see if we've already answered your question below.

-A5.
+A4.
 As member of the WLA, you will:

 - Be a part of an active social network with access to WLAN professionals across many countries of varying disciplines and skill-sets